nerdErg/GoodForm/tutorial/04-CreateRulesetDefinitions.md

-* Once the master rule list has been created, you can then create your ruleset files, which will be installed and made avaiable from the OneRing instance we setup previously.
+Once the master rule definition has been created, you can then create your ruleset files, which will be installed and made avaiable from the OneRing instance we setup previously.

 * There needs to be at least one ruleset file, whose name is 'your-form_FirstQuestion.ruleset', where 'your-form' is the